 What are some of the factors that are relevant to whether fees will be owed by one spouse to the other?

 - Skill required to resolve the issues contained in the divorce (Does a business need to be valued and divided?
 Do the parties disagree on a parenting schedule?
 Are there complicated ‘tracing’ issues to prove a separate property interest or reimbursement in a joint asset such as a house?)

 - Attorney fees already incurred and expected to be incurred

-- Consideration of whether the attorney who is already helping with the case used his/her skill and effort in a way that is reasonably devoted toward an efficient resolution of the case
+- Consideration of whether the attorney who is already helping with the case using his/her skill and effort in a way that is reasonably devoted toward an efficient resolution of the case

-- Complexity of the case/ issues involved in the divorce
+- The complexity of the case/ issues involved in the divorce

 Requesting fees is not easy.
 The forms are quite procedural and require you to do a lot of work to show there is a disparity in access to funds and you need legal help.
 That being said, if the court finds that these factors are met, the judge must order that fees be paid.

 In most divorces, there is some level of contention.
 That is to be expected.
 Divorce is the unwinding of a financial contract and partnership.
 Add children into the mix and it’s even more challenging.
 However, if one spouse is “frustrating settlement”, being uncooperative, or purposefully delaying the divorce, Family Code section 217 may be employed as means of requesting fees.
 Note that the court would still need to determine whether the ‘bad actor’ has or is likely to have the ability to pay the sanctions.

 Some examples of when fees as “sanctions” may be appropriate income (but are not limited to):